pbkware/astro-main-menu/demo/src/pages/reference.md

 export interface MenuItemDefinition {
     /** Text which will be displayed in a menu item.
 Always required */
     text: string;
     /** Url which will be navigated to if a menu item is clicked.
-Note that this behaviour can be overrided by assigning a handler to MenuClickProcessor.dataClickEventer */ url?: string;
+Note that if  clickHandlerType is MenuClickProcessor, then this behaviour can be overrided by assigning a handler to MenuClickProcessor.dataClickEventer */ url?: string;
     /** Title which will be displayed near a menu item when it is hovered */ title?: string;